jensjohansen/pravega-ui/README.md

 ![Connector_Topic_Consumer](documentation/images/Connector_Topic_Consumer.gif)

 ### Messages
 Let's say we want to produce messages for our topic.
-With the UI for Apache Kafka we can send or write data/messages to the Kafka topics without effort by specifying parameters, and viewing messages in the list.
+With the UI for Pravega we can send or write data/messages to the  topics without effort by specifying parameters, and viewing messages in the list.

 ![Produce Message](documentation/images/Create_message_kafka-ui.gif)